 Household consumption was up 2.0 per cent in 2015, while general government consumption rose by 1.8 per cent.

 Preliminary figures show that the continuous fall in gross fixed capital formation (GFCF) in the petroleum extraction and pipeline industries since 2013 continued in the fourth quarter of 2015.
 For the year as a whole, the fall was 14.7 per cent.
 Services incidental to petroleum extraction also saw a strong decrease in GFCF.

 GFCF in manufacturing and mining other than petroleum extraction was down 1.3 per cent from the third to the fourth quarter.
 The decrease in many industries was partially offset by a particular increase in manufacturing of metal.

 GFCF in general government went down 2.7 per cent in the fourth quarter.
 Household investments in dwellings grew by 2.5 per cent, somewhat more than in the previous quarters in 2015.

 GFCF in total decreased by 4.0 per cent in 2015.

 Increased exports of traditional goods

-For more information on compilation methods and seasonal adjustment practice, see About the statistics and On seasonal adjustment of the quarterly national accounts.
+For more information on compilation methods and seasonal adjustment practice please see About the statistics (link) and On seasonal adjustment of the quarterly national accounts (link).

-For an overview of the development in the GDP of some of our trading partners, refer to the link to OECD statistics under Other websites.
+For an overview of the development in the GDP of some of our trading partners please refer to OECD statistics.

 For more information about definitions of the main concepts, variables and classifications in national accounts, see About the statistics, definitions.